 Disadvantages of a green wall

-Green walls have almost no disadvantages but one disadvantage is the cost of a green walls.
+Green walls have almost no disadvantages but one disadvantage is the cost of a green wall.
 If you do not make it by yourself, the costs can get up to CHF 500 per m2.
 On a facade bounded green wall even up to CHF 1500 per m2 inclusive a drip irrigation system.
 Furthermore, it requires more maintenance than a normal wall, a little bit like a garden.
 Dead plants need to be replaced and fallen out earth must be cleaned away.
 (Hussak, 2020)

 How is the set-up of a green wall?